 - You will have a wider choice of therapists instead of being limited by location.

 What to Expect and How to Get the Most Out of Your Session

 Prior to your first therapy session, you should have discussed the platform that you will use for your sessions and have a link to follow for the day.

 I generally use Zoom to deliver online therapy.
 As well as being safe and secure, it’s very easy to use.
 Payment is taken just before the session via BACS transfer or PayPal.

 Ahead of your appointment, find a nice, quiet therapeutic space in your home where it’s ok to feel emotional and talk about the tough stuff.
 Think carefully before opting for your bedroom.
 Could its association with therapy later disturb your sleep?

-Keep your session confidential.
-Make sure you’re not disturbed and let other people in your home know you will be unavailable for at least an hour.
-Plan something nice to do afterwards.
 Some people find it helpful to follow each session with some journaling time.
 Read my post about using a therapy journal for more information.